 The bastion host

-To connect to your GKE on AWS resources, perform the following directions.
+To connect to your Anthos clusters on AWS resources, perform the following steps.
 Select if you have an existing AWS VPC (or direct connection to your VPC) or created a dedicated VPC when creating your management service.

 If you have a direct or VPN connection to an existing VPC, omit the line

 When you create a management service in a dedicated VPC, Anthos clusters on AWS includes a bastion host in a public subnet.

 To connect to your management service, perform the following steps:

 Change to the directory with your Anthos clusters on AWS configuration.
 You created this directory when Installing the management service.

 To open a tunnel to the bastion host, run the following command: